Just need a quick specification? Try our Metal Roofing Master Specification.

 Dimensional Metals has been setting the standard for Architectural Sheet Metal detailing for three decades.
-We are often the source design professionals turn to for the best in watertightness detailing and to solve difficult or challenging roof and wall conditions.
-Our Engineering Department utilizes these details in producing shop drawings in conjunction with our manufacturer issued Watertightness Warranties.
+We are often the source design professionals turn to for the best in watertight detailing and to solve difficult or challenging roof and wall conditions.
+Our Engineering Department utilizes these details in producing shop drawings in conjunction with our manufacturer issued Watertight Warranties.

 For your convenience, we offer over 2400 details for download.
 Our SSMR details are cataloged into five categories pertaining to the roof deck condition and the slope of the roof.
 Please select the appropriate deck condition the roof panels will be installed over: Polyiso Insulation, Wood Decking (plywood) or Purlin (open framing).

 Furthermore, we separate the deck conditions into both Architectural and Hydrostatic detailing.
 Generally, Architectural details are utilized on Standing Seam Metal Roofing with a slope of 3:12 and greater.
 Hydrostatic detailing is utilized for roof conditions on open purlins; roofs with less than a 3:12 slope; as well as, other difficult watertightness conditions and conditions requiring special attention to expansion and contraction.

 We offer our Metal Wall Details in both Horizontal and Vertical applications.